 Making gel beads is a very simple process.
-It is as easy as dropping a 2 wt% Sodium Alginate solution (from an pipette or syringe ) into a 1 wt% Calcium Chloride solution.
-Beads are formed because the drops are round (minimum surface area geometry) and crosslinking begins immediately once the Sodium Alginate hits the calcium chloride solution.
+It is as easy as dropping a 2 wt% Sodium Alginate solution into a 1 wt% Calcium Chloride solution.
+Beads are formed because drops are round and crosslinking begins once the Sodium Alginate hits the calcium chloride solution.

 Diffusion is the process of the small molecules (such as the calcium ions) moving through the gel bead and slowly making their way to the center (imagine a colored dye diffusing through water).
 As the calcium reaches a sodium alginate molecule with an open negative site, it reacts there and makes a crosslink.
-This process continues until the liquid alginate core (uncrosslinked) becomes completely gelled and the bead becomes semisolid (like completed Jell-O).
+This process continues until the liquid alginate core (uncrosslinked) becomes completely gelled and the bead becomes semi-solid (like your Jell-O).